'We won': Trump and his allies move forward with election lies despite Arizona review confirming loss | ExBulletin

 Similar election “audits” are already underway in Pennsylvania and Wisconsin.
 And the Texas Secretary of State’s office announced a “full and comprehensive forensic audit” in four counties hours after Trump sent a letter to Republican Gov. Greg Abbott demanding such a review.

-Partisan reviews of the 2020 election results came after a host of Republican-led state legislatures enacted restrictive voting laws, frequently citing Trump’s lies as a reason to enact new measures on behalf of ” electoral integrity “.
+Partisan reviews of the 2020 election results came after a host of Republican-led state legislatures enacted restrictive voting laws, frequently citing Trump’s lies as a reason to enact new measures in the name of ” electoral integrity ”.
 Eighteen states, including Arizona, have passed laws this year that make voting more difficult, according to a tally from the liberal-leaning Brennan Center for Justice at New York University Law School.

-A sign of how closely the lies about the 2020 election have become linked to the identity of the GOP, a recent CNN poll found that nearly 6 in 10 Republicans and Republican-leaning independents said they “believed Donald Trump won the election. of 2020 “was” very “or” somewhat “important to their definition of what it means now to be a Republican.
+As a sign of how much the lies about the 2020 election have become linked to the identity of the GOP, a recent CNN poll found that nearly 6 in 10 Republicans and Republican-leaning independents said “they believe Donald Trump won the GOP election.
+2020 ”was“ very ”or“ somewhat ”important to their definition of what it means to be a Republican now.

-Richard Hasen, an electoral law expert at the University of California, Irvine Law School, said he once believed that it would take “some kernel of truth” for people to believe the lie that 2020 elections had been rigged.
+Richard Hasen, an electoral law expert at the University of California’s Irvine Law School, said he once believed that it would take “some kernel of truth” for people to believe the lie that the 2020 elections had been rigged.

 “It turns out that no matter how much evidence the election was conducted fairly, people are going to continue to believe in the ‘Big Lie’ because it is constantly being repeated by Trump and his allies,” Hasen said. , who co-leads the Center for Fair Elections and Free Speech at UC Irvine.

 “You would think in a real world, that even this mock audit, which was stacked in favor of helping Trump, that a finding in favor of Biden would have deflated enthusiasm.
-And maybe it does. in some, ”he added.
+And maybe he is among some, ”he added.
 “But the facts don’t matter when you keep lying about the integrity of the elections.”

 Trump falsely claims Arizona victory